MaciekGrr/Basic-HTML-CSS---AnimalTradingCard-project/README.md

-# Basic HTML page project
+# Basic HTML&CSS page project
 # FrontWebDev- project: AnimalTradingCards
 I made this project inspired by prototype.png and description from below.
+I wrote it on my own in Atom.
 This task is a part of Udacity, Nanodegree FrontWeb Developer Course

 Rules that had to be followed: